 While all of our guides excel at conducting family safaris, a few of them stand out.
 Among them is Stanley Kariithi.
 Stanley loves the natural inquisitiveness of children and enjoys adapting each day’s activities based on the family’s interests.
 A gifted singer, Stanley often teaches children the Swahili songs of his youth.
 A Silver member of the Kenya Professional Safari Guides Association, Stanley is frequently requested when our travelers return for their next safari.

-We are proud to recommend Selempo Edwin Lesoine as your guide for your birding safari.
+We are proud to recommend Edwin Selempo as your guide for your birding safari in Kenya.

 For the past 20 years, he has been one of the top ornithological guides in Kenya.
-He served as resident ornithologist for Savannah Camps and Lodges, most recently at the Taita Discovery Centre in Tsavo.
-During his time in Tsavo, he rediscovered the Taita falcon – a beautiful bird of prey thought to have been extinct from Kenya for the last 60 years.
+He served as resident ornithologist for Savannah Camps and Lodges and the Taita Discovery Centre in Tsavo.
+During his time in Tsavo, he rediscovered the Taita falcon – a beautiful bird of prey thought to have been extinct from Kenya for over 60 years.

 As a native Maasai, Selempo has been able to roam areas of southern Kenya and northern Tanzania that are generally inaccessible to others.
 He was one of the first, if not the very first, ornithologists to study the avifauna of the highland forests of Tanzania’s Nguruman Escarpment.

-We love his engaging tales of his explorations in pursuit of birds and we are proud owners of some of his beautiful watercolor paintings of the birds that are the focus of his life.
+We love his engaging tales of his explorations in pursuit of birds.
+In addition, Edwin is a gifted wildlife artist and we are proud owners of some of his beautiful watercolor paintings of the East Africa birds that are the focus of his life.

 It is a long-held belief among those who climb mountains that the selection of the expedition leadership is the single, most important choice that they make.
 We are proud to have Tanzania’s most experienced professional mountaineer, Ake Lindstrom, in charge of our Mt.
 Kilimanjaro expeditions.
 Born in Kenya, raised in the Sudan and educated in Great Britain, Ake has spent much of his life trekking in East Africa and has assembled what many say is the top team of Kilimanjaro experts in Africa.
 His intimate knowledge of the physical and mental challenges of a Kilimanjaro expedition will greatly increase the likelihood that you will safely reach your goal – Uhuru Peak!

 As challenging as this climb is, it is achievable.
-Almost anyone in reasonable physical condition can succeed with proper preparation and the guidance of a professional expedition leader.
+Almost anyone in reasonable physical condition can succeed.
+However, there are a number of factors that must be considered to increase the odds that you will be successful in reaching the summit at Kibo.
+Following the choice of your expedition leader, the most important decision is the selection of a route that allows you to effectively acclimate to the challenges of climbing in high altitude.
 Safari Professionals is committed to helping you understand the various aspects of your Kilimanjaro adventure so you may prepare properly and maximize the probability you will enjoy a safe and successful climb.